AustinIOI/AustinIOI/README.md

 - **Happy to offer consulting services and happy to hear advices👂！**
 - **Open to academic collaborations and :) friendship🧑‍🤝‍🧑!**
-- **Or connections!Would be very happy if we could work together on Cloud Native☁&Infrastructure or Machine Learning🤖!**
+- **Or connections!Would be very happy if we could work together on Machine Learning🤖 or Cloud Native☁&Infrastructure!**
 - **Interested in my projects/experience🧑‍💼?
 Want to chat about new ideas💡?
 Need some help🤝?
 Feel free to connect me🔗!**
 ---